slyZkeever/Cpp_practice/readme.txt

-this solution is code summery of programming: principles and practice using C++ 2nd edition
+this solution is code summary of programming: principles and practice using C++ 2nd edition